HomePeopleAlumni

 Who is Eva?

-Eva was a postdoc in the FunGen lab since 2021 (shared supervision with prof. Elfride De Baere).
+Eva was a postdoc in the FunGen lab since 2021 (shared supervision with prof. Elfride De Baere) until June 2026.
 Currently, she is pursuing a senior postdoc at Nordic EMBL, Institute for Molecular Medicine Finland at the University of Helsinki.

 She obtained her PhD in 2021, working with prof. Sarah Vergult on the interpretation of non-coding structural variation in neurodevelopmental disorders.